-Join our Explosive Mode indoor training sessions at three locations in Luxembourg.
+Join our Explosive Mode indoor training sessions in Luxembourg.
 Mondays at 5.30 PM at Bearcrawl.
 Every 1st and 3rd Sunday of the month at Valens and every 2nd and 4th Sunday of the month at Dionysos at 11 AM.
 This year we also offer a weekly Explosive Mode Kids session at 4.30 PM on Mondays at Bearcrawl.
 Outdoor sessions at the Parc Merl Sundays at 1.30 PM.
 We train together in a group to improve our speed and strength with special methods, such as contrast training and eccentric overloading.
-It's free to try, so stop by with a friend when you are in the area!
-The 2108/2019 season starts 30th of September at Dionysos.
-See you there at 11 am for a free introduction session!
+It's free to try, so drop in with a friend when you are in the area!

 Personal training available both online and on-site.
 Start right away to fulfill your dream.
 Just PM me on Facebook.
 I work a regular 9 to 5 and have a family life.
 So I understand the difficulties with eating well and training well under time constraints.
 It's challenging to get fit when you have a busy lifestyle, but not impossible.

 Explosive Mode speed and strength training targets fast twitch muscle fibers that are traditionally overlooked in regular fitness training.
 But fast twitch muscle fibers are more prone to muscle growth than slow twitch muscle fibers (ref 1).
 Furthermore, explosive training is proven to be beneficial even for endurance athletes (ref 2).
 So we mix in explosive exercises in all our training.
 Not only does it bring variety to the training, but it's also a lot of fun.

 You don't have to belong to the elite to train like an athlete.